Skip to content

 euclidean_distance

-Computes the Euclidean distance between two vectors.
+Returns the Euclidean distance between two vectors.

 The Euclidean distance is the straight-line distance between two points in Euclidean space.
 This function returns the distance between the two vectors.